-OTHER AGENCY AUTHORIZATIONS: State Water Quality Certification from the State of Louisiana, LDEQ.
+OTHER AGENCY AUTHORIZATIONS: State Water Quality Certification from the States of Texas and Louisiana.

 PROJECT DESCRIPTION: This proposed RGP, if issued, would continue to provide Department of the Army authorization for recurring work that causes no more than minimal individual and cumulative adverse environmental impacts.
 An RGP serves to reduce administrative procedures and expedite decisions for routine permit actions.
 The attached information and appendices detail the proposed scope of activities to be covered, location, terms and conditions, and notification requirements associated with the proposed permit.
+Minor modifications to the RGP are proposed from the version that has been in place since 2014.